Publication ethics statement

 Originality of work

-By submitting a manuscript to ND, the author(s) warrant that the manuscript is their own, original work and that it has neither been published previously nor is currently being considered for publication elsewhere.
+By submitting a manuscript to Russian Journal of Nonlinear Dynamics, the author(s) warrant that the manuscript is their own, original work and that it has neither been published previously nor is currently being considered for publication elsewhere.

 Acknowledgement of sources

 Authors should ensure that they clearly cite, reference and acknowledge all instances where they have used or been influenced by the work of others, including their own previously published articles and research material.